Wild at Heart

 Bush stone-curlews – nicknamed “murderbirds” for their haunting call – freeze when surprised, often committing to comically odd poses.
 Catch one in the act on a Twilight Tour at Mulligans Flat Woodland Sanctuary, a 12.5-square-kilometre oasis for endangered species in Throsby, 20 minutes’ drive from the city centre.
 About two hours long, the easy walk starts before sunset at Wildbark, a visitor-centre-meets-café with a solid local wine list.

-This article first appeared in the Visitor Guide 2024.
-Pick up your copy from the Canberra and Region Visitors Centre, read the digital guide online (for desktop) or download the guide (for mobile).
+This article first appeared in the Visitor Guide 2025.
+Pick up your copy from the Canberra and Region Visitors Centre or read the digital guide online.

 Find out what’s on (and what’s free) to help plan your trip to the capital this year.